AlvinPix/Linux-utilities/README.md

-  So if you want to explore new horizons, leave traditional systems behind and embrace Linux with all your mountains, to discover a world of radical possibilities.
+  So if you want to explore new horizons, leave traditional systems behind and embrace Linux with all your mountains, to discover a world of radical possibilities.__
----